North Indian Cooking by..Geeta Seth

 Picture

-Check if chickpeas become soft
+Check if chickpeas are cooked

 11. With the spoon squeeze the tea bags and take them out.
 (Tea bags are added to